 As noted above, harassment, bullying and/or discrimination can occur at any time and effect anyone.
-It may occur during the recruitment phase, during the course of your employment and during termination of your employment.
+It may occur during the recruitment phase, during the course of your employment and during termination of your employment and can also occur in any environment not only while in the workplace.